What Is A Toxic Relationship And How To Leave One

 Signs Of A Toxic Relationship

-If you experience some or most of these signs of an unhealthy relationship, you could be in a toxic relationship.
+Here are some other factors to consider.
 These behaviors might be exhibited by you, your partner, or both of you.

 - Lack of support.
 Instead of helping each other, you are both competing with each other.